kpacha/mesos-influxdb-collector/README.md

     -it --rm kpacha/mesos-influxdb-collector
 ```

+If you need to customize something, there are some alternatives:

+### 1: Config file

-If you need to customize something, copy the `conf.hcl`, make your changes and link it as a volume:
+Just copy the `conf.hcl`, make your changes and link it as a volume:

 ```
 $ docker pull --name mesos-influxdb-collector \